 Wide Cuts and Flowy Fabrics

 While fashion from the 80’s is still a hot trend on the runways, a new take for Spring/Summer 2017 is paying homage to the 1980s power woman.
 She was a fierce go-getter (like so many women in NYC today) and doesn’t wear styles that constrict her.
 She also wears the fabulous combination of wide-legged pants and blouses made from flowy fabrics like silk and chiffon.
 These spring transition styles will keep you covered enough to stay warm but without the heavy feel of winter wool.
-We admire this look from ASOS.

 Now that athleisure has become “a thing,” it’s obvious that this trend is wonderfully wearable year-round.
 During those transition seasons in the city, however, athleisure styles are even more convenient.
 Remember – athleisure doesn’t mean wearing a faded pair of black yoga pants and your boyfriend’s college sweatshirt.
 Think chic, sleek, and fashionable enough to wear during weekend brunches with the girls.